AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 of memory sharing between objects.

 Applied to an object, :ada:`'Has_Same_Storage` is a Boolean function that takes another object of any type as the argument.
-It returns whether the two objects' representations occupy exactly the same bits.
-If the representation is contiguous, the objects sit at the same address and occupy the same length of memory.
+It indicates whether the two objects' representations occupy exactly the same bits.

 Applied to an object, :ada:`'Overlaps_Storage` is a Boolean function that takes another object of any type as the argument.
-It returns whether the two objects' representations share at least one bit.
+It indicates whether the two objects' representations share at least one bit.

 Generally, though, we specify representation characteristics far more